EvoSuite/evosuite/plugins/maven/readme.txt

 The "evosuite" plugin provides the following goals:

 1) "generate" ->  this is used to generate test cases with EvoSuite.
 Tests will be generated for all classes in all submodules.
+You need to be sure the code is compiled, eg "mvn compile evosuite:generate".
 This target as the following parameters:
 - "memoryInMB": total amount of megabytes EvoSuite is allowed to allocate (default 800)
 - "cores": total number of CPU cores EvoSuite can use (default 1)
 - "timeInMinutesPerClass": how many minutes EvoSuite can spend generating tests for each class (default 2)